-Sygna bridges the divide between virtual asset service providers and the evolving global KYC/AML requirements of regulatory authorities such as the Financial Action Task Force (FATF) and the Securities & Exchange Commission (SEC) in compliance with FATF Recommendations 4, 15, 16 and more.
+Sygna bridges the divide between virtual asset service providers and the evolving global KYC/AML requirements of regulatory authorities such as the Financial Action Task Force (FATF) and the Financial Crimes Enforcement Network, United States Department of Treasury (FinCEN) in compliance with FATF Recommendations 4, 15, 16 and more.

 What Sygna Offers: